 Where is Pulpit Rock?

 Pulpit Rock sits in the municipality of Strand in the Southwestern tip of Norway, just under 40km from Stavanger.
 It’s now easier than ever to get to Pulpit Rock- from Stavanger it’s just a 1.5 hour journey by bus or car (and optional ferry).
-If you’re traveling from Oslo, the journey is 8 hours.
+If you’re travelling from Oslo, the journey is 8 hours.

 How do I get to Pulpit Rock?